-Figure 5-3 Layout of the Runway relative to Camp (2016, modified from Roberts, 2011a)
+Figure 5-3 Layout of the Runway relative to Camp

 Communications is provided by a wireless satellite system.
 There is also a cell phone repeater at the satellite communications station located on Whistler Ridge.
 It provides fair-quality cell phone service in camp.